aselshall/gwh/hw/project.md

 It is planned to install a water supply well half way between observation well B10 and the river.
 - What is the maximum rate of water than can be pumped if the drawdown of the water table should not exceed 50 cm at any of the observation wells
 - Show the changes in hydraulic head distribution.
-- Demarcate the capture zone of the well at this pumping rate with particle pathlines (“backward tracking”).
+- Using MODPATH, demarcate the capture zone of the well at this pumping rate with particle pathlines (“backward tracking”).

+#### 2.3.3 Municipal Water Supply Desgin: Landfill Site Selection

+It is planned to install a water supply well half way between observation well B10 and the river.
+- What is the maximum rate of water than can be pumped if the drawdown of the water table should not exceed 50 cm at any of the observation wells
+- Show the changes in hydraulic head distribution.
+- Landfill siting: Although landfills are typically lined to prevent leachate contamination, a failure of the liner must be considered.
+Identify a suitable location for a new landfill such that, in the event of liner failure, contaminants would not migrate to the pumping well.
+- Using MODPATH, show particle pathlines from your landfill to demonstrate that the landfill site will not contribute contaminants to the supply well. your pumping wells (“backward tracking”).

 ## 3. Modeling report (20 points)